 Exponential growth in the availability of Earth observation data has been driven by the open-source policy adopted by the ESA, NASA, and the U.S. Geological Survey (USGS) as well as by numerous new fleets of small commercial satellites.
 The potential of remote sensing through Earth observation is growing rapidly with innovations in data science, cloud computing, computer vision, AI, machine learning, and other methods for processing unstructured satellite data.

-However, the expense of high-resolution satellite imagery and the lack of expertise necessary to leverage this data and develop appropriate use cases prevents many organizations from taking advantage of these insights.
+However, the expense of high-resolution satellite imagery and the lack of expertise necessary to leverage this data and develop appropriate use cases prevent many organizations from taking advantage of these insights.

 Omdena’s data scientists work with our partner organizations to craft custom approaches tailored to their specific challenges.
 We help define use cases, develop tools to process affordable, publicly available low-resolution satellite imagery, and augment this data with ground truth from other sources.
 Our AI models triangulate multiple data sets for high accuracy predictions, creating deployable and ethical solutions for our partners.